 Procedures for Importing Vehicles and Engines into the United States

-- Read the detailed Procedures for Importing Vehicles and Engines into the United States (PDF)(68 pp, 3.23 MB, EPA-420-B-10-027, July 2010).
+- Read the detailed Procedures for Importing Vehicles and Engines into the United States (pdf) (July 2010, EPA-420-B-10-027).
 This document provides comprehensive information on importing vehicles and engines.

 EPA Import Declaration Forms (Note: These forms can be filled out electronically, using Adobe Acrobat Reader.)

 For information on electronic filing of EPA Declarations Forms through CBP’s Automated Commercial Environment (ACE), please visit their website at https://www.cbp.gov/trade/automated

 - Use EPA Standard Form 3520-1 to import passenger vehicles, highway motorcycles, and the corresponding engines into the United States.

 - Use EPA Standard Form 3520-21 to import heavy-duty highway engines and nonroad engines (gas, diesel, marine, stationary) into the United States.
 This form also applies for engines already installed in vehicles or equipment.